hadyh97/ODE-Linear-Algebra-study/README.md

 This repository documents my independent studyof Gilbert Strang’s textbook *Differential Equations and Linear Algebra*.
-My goal is to develop a **deep, applied understanding** of Differential Equations, Numerical Methods and Linear Algebra by applying the theory learned through the textbook with numerical methods in Python
+My goal is to develop a **deep, applied understanding** of Differential Equations, Numerical Methods and Linear Algebra by applying the theory learned through the book with computational methods in Python.

 Each notebook connects:
 - theory